bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-update.md

-# Update Inventory Document Item catalog.document.element.update
+# Update Product of Inventory Document catalog.document.element.update

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it soon

 {% endnote %}